nidhigupta3/Power-BI-AdventureWorksReport/README.md

 • Designed an interactive dashboard to visualize data using visuals like KPI cards, Slicers, Tooltips, and a range of visualizations, including bar charts, line graphs, pie charts, and maps, line and clustered column charts, gauge chart, map etc., offering intuitive data interpretations. <br>
 • Created bookmarks, drill-through filters, page-level and report-level filters, slicer panel, and custom navigation buttons. <br>

-This project serves as a showcase of advanced Power BI techniques and offers a deep dive into the business analytics of a retail bike shop. <br><br>
+This project serves as a showcase of advanced Power BI techniques and offers a deep dive into the business analytics of a retail bike shop. <br>

 ## **Data Visualizations for Adventure Works Analysis**